vaishali8531/SOC-ID-137/README.md

 I revised Python fundamentals and got more comfortable with basic coding.
 Resources I used:

 freeCodeCamp Python video

 GeeksForGeeks Python Basics

 Kaggle Python Course

 How to Set Up Virtual Environments

+This helped me set up my environment and start coding in Jupyter Notebooks.

 Week 2: Introduction to NLP
 I started learning how to work with text data using various libraries and techniques.

 Topics covered:

 Tokenization

 Stopword removal

 Stemming and Lemmatization

 Introduction to nltk, spaCy, and pandas

 I also watched crash courses on NLP pipelines and implementation:

 NLP Crash Course

 Text Cleaning Tutorial

 Week 3 & 4: Text Cleaning and TF-IDF
 These weeks focused on deeper text preprocessing and feature extraction.

 Topics covered:

 Cleaning text with regex

 Preprocessing using nltk and spaCy

 Lowercasing, punctuation removal, etc.

 TF-IDF vectorization using scikit-learn

 Some useful resources:

 spaCy 101 Guide

 NLTK Book - Text Processing Chapter

 Regex Text Cleaning Tutorial

 TF-IDF Concept - Towards Data Science

 TF-IDF in Python - YouTube

 Datasets I'm exploring:

-Sentiment Analysis for Financial News (Kaggle) Financial PhraseBank dataset
+Sentiment Analysis for Financial News (Kaggle)

+Financial PhraseBank dataset

 ### Project Structure (Work in Progress)